-To switch to a 2.4GHz Wi-Fi network on an Android device, first open the Settings app and select “Wi-Fi”.
-A list of available networks should appear in a few moments.
-Tap the network you want to connect to and toggle off “Use 5 GHz band”.
+To switch to 2.4GHz Wi-Fi on an Android device, open the Settings app and select “Wi-Fi” from the list of available options.
+Then, tap on the network that you want to connect to and toggle off “Use 5 GHz band”.
 This will force your phone or tablet to use only the 2.4GHz frequency for that particular connection.

 How To Set Android Wi-Fi Setting from 2.4 GHz to 5 GHz